Judy Taguiwalo

 Judy Marigomen Taguiwalo ([tɐgɪˈwalo], born February 18, 1950) is a Filipina social worker, social activist, and educator.
 She served as the Secretary of the Department of Social Welfare and Development under the Duterte administration in an ad interim basis from June 30, 2016 until August 16, 2017, when her appointment by President Rodrigo Duterte was rejected by the Commission on Appointments.

 She is a former professor at the University of the Philippines Diliman and was one of those nominated by the National Democratic Front to the Duterte Cabinet.

 Early life and education

 Taguiwalo was born in Bacolod, Negros Occidental on February 17, 1950.
 Her father was the late Democrito Taguiwalo, a principal and a supervisor, and her mother is Virgilia M. Taguiwalo, a retired Home Economics teacher.
 She is a sister of the late Mario M. Taguiwalo, a former undersecretary of Department of Health.
 Taguiwalo studied at Rizal Elementary School and finished her Secondary education at Negros Occidental High School in Bacolod City.
 She obtained a Bachelor of Science in Social Work finishing cum laude from University of the Philippines Diliman in 1970.
-She obtained her Master of Arts in Public Administration in 1992 from Carleton University in Ottawa, Ontario, Canada and then finished her doctorate degree in Philippine Studies from UP Diliman.
+She obtained her Master of Arts in Public Administration in 1992 from Carleton University in Ottawa, Ontario, Canada and then finished her Doctor of Philosophy in Philippine Studies from UP Diliman.
 She has a daughter, June.